brettz9/dom-on-the-range/README.md

 # Todos

 1. For `replaceUnbounded`, support `portionMode` (retain|first) as in findAndReplaceDOMText and separate replacement option.
-1. Support callback replacer for replace functions (in place of `replacementNode`), returning node or string to replace.
+1. Support callback replacer for replace functions (in place of `replacementNode`), providing arguments for portion (and index of portion among portions) and whole match and to return node or string for replacement.
 1. Allow returning node array as a single joined DOM fragment or string.
 1. Allow returning of ranges or nodes for match and exec (as well as strings).
 1. Allow grabbing entire node in which content was found (or a boolean indicating found) or range covering only the text matched.